pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 </figure> -->
 <img src="images/data_distribution.jpeg" alt="distribution" height="400" width="400"/>

 The length of reviews for ratings 4 or 5 is more when compared to ratings 1, 2 or 3.
-The text is reviews for the ratings 4 and 5 is more and this gives more data for us to analyze these positive reviews.
+The text in reviews for the ratings 4 and 5 is more and this gives more data for us to analyze these positive reviews.
 The plot is shown in Fig 2. below.

 <!-- <figure style='width:90%'>
 ![](images/len_rating.jpeg )